AndrewDarnall/Client-Server-Examples/README.md

 # Client-Server-Examples

-A repo for reference and examples
+This repo is intended as a reference for some networking examples I wrote in different programming languages over the years